Hiroshima Peace Memorial Museum

 1958 (Showa 33)

-April-May: The "Hiroshima Reconstruction Great Exposition" was held at venues including the Peace Memorial Museum.
+April–May: The “Hiroshima Great Reconstruction Exposition” was held, using the Peace Memorial Museum and other venues.

 1975 (Showa 50)